sdil/personal-blog/content/projects/index.md

 This is a special project built for my lovely wife's bookshop.

-**Objective**: Dropship agents to be able to calculate shipping price, submit orders and tracking orders easily, even from a mobile phone.
+**Objective**: Dropship agents to be able to calculate shipping price, submit orders and track orders easily, even from a mobile phone.

 **Technologies used**: Django Rest Framework, AWS RDS PostgreSQL-compatible, AWS ECS on EC2, AWS S3, Google Oauth2 social login, Netlify, Nuxt Auth, Nuxt PWA.